 Route to take: Zip down from Raleigh (two hours).

-Head to Charleston if you're in the mood for a culinary hotbed in the prettiest southern town.
+If you're in the mood for a culinary hotbed in the prettiest Southern town.
 Drop off your bags at historic Planters Inn, Fulton Lane Inn, or John Rutledge House Inn.
-If love is in the air, check into Vendue.
-(It's one of Fathom's Most Romantic Hotels in the USA).
+If love is in the air, check into The Vendue (one of Fathom's Most Romantic Hotels in the USA).